 Bushnell explained that there are three methods of casting your pole from the pier.
 The first method is casting out with a lure or grub and retrieving the line slowly.

 The second method is casting out bait and simply letting it sit on the bottom of deep water.
 The third method involves letting your line go straight up and down.
 For this last method, Bushnell recommends anglers use a Sabiki Jigg.
-"Sabiki" is Japanese for "fish skin," so named because it has "wings" that look like flies and
+"Sabiki" is Japanese for "fish skin," so named because it has "wings" that look like flies and were traditionally made out of fish skin.

 "You put a weight on the bottom and can put tiny pieces of fish as bait on the hooks — but you don't have to," said Bushnell.
 "Sink it to the bottom, reel it up one reel, then retrieve it slowly.
 This is very productive for perch fishing off the pier."